 Next, determine the discount rate.
 Add one to the coupon rate and then raise it to the power of the yearly payout rate as expressed in numerals (so 10 percent becomes 0.1).
 Divide one by the result and then subtract that from one.
 The result is the overall discount rate.

-Divide the overall discount rate (.5776) by the current yearly rate (.09) and multiply by the cash flow amount ($100).
-The result for our example is a little less that $642.
-This is the present value of the ten $100 payments.
+Next, take the overall discount rate and divide it by the current yearly rate.
+Then multiply by the cash flow amount.
+The number that you get is the current fair value of the bond.